 Don’t take on more than you’re equipped to deal with.
-If the mold growth is less than a total of 10 square feet, you can attempt clean-up on your own.
-More than that, and you’ll need to start looking for a professional as soon as possible (27).
+If the mold growth is less than a total of 10 square feet, you can attempt to clean up on your own.
+More than that, you should look for a professional as soon as possible (20).

 Check the affected areas.
-The more porous (meaning absorbent) a surface is, the harder it’s going to be to clean.
-If the spores have penetrated deeper than the surface, you can scrub your heart out and not fully eradicate all the spores (28).
+The more porous (meaning absorbent) a surface is, the harder it will be to clean.
+If the spores have penetrated deeper than the surface, you can scrub your heart out and not fully eradicate all the spores (21).

-Carpets, ceiling tiles and similar materials might have to be disposed of.
-Using harsh solutions on them will only cause damage and likely won’t be successful.
+Carpets, ceiling tiles, and similar materials might have to be disposed of.
+Using harsh solutions on them will only cause damage and will likely be unsuccessful.

 2. Gear Up

-If you’re one of the bizarre people who aren’t disgusted by mold, don’t neglect your safety gear.
-You must minimize your exposure to the spores, especially if you have allergies or a weak immune system.
+Don’t neglect your safety gear.
+You must minimize your exposure to spores, especially if you have allergies or a weak immune system.

-Wear gloves, a face mask, goggles and protective clothing (29).
+Wear gloves, a face mask, goggles, and protective clothing (22).
 If you know you have bad allergies, ask a family member or friend to step in for you.